lkaihua/Prism/README.md

 # Prism

-A tool to find nearest neighbors in images dataset based on color similarity.
+A tool to quickly find nearest neighbors in images dataset based on color similarities.
+Features are abstracted from color distribution of images, and with Locality Sensitive Hashing, small-sized sketches are generated to estimate cosine similarities.
+Prism provides a web-based interface to explain the process from feature extraction to finding most similar images.

 Introduction: <https://kainliu.github.io/posts/find-similar-images-based-on-locality-sensitive-hashing/>